By Dale Thomas

 Copyright © 2005, All Rights Reserved

-Third of three articles in a series on cemeteries in Cleveland’s western suburbs.
+Part 3 of a 3-part article on cemeteries in Cleveland’s western suburbs

 Lakeside Cemetery overlooks Lake Erie in Bay Village, now a bedroom community but in the 1860’s a region of orchards and truck gardens at the northern edge of Dover Township.
 Driving on Lake Road, one hardly notices the headstones that seem out of place where old homes are being razed to make way for lavish dwellings built on prime real estate.
 Two veterans of the American Revolution (David Foote and Christopher Saddler) and seven of the Civil War may be the next to be displaced by housing developers in the 21st Century.